 Ask your fishmonger to source some live crayfish for you, or try an online supplier like www.crayaway.com.
 It is a good idea to put them in a spacious container with lots of cold water before cooking, changing the water frequently to clean the crayfish thoroughly.
-Be careful, though, as crayfish are very good at escaping!
+Be careful, though, as they are very good at escaping!

 You will need:

-About 50 crayfish
+- About 50 crayfish

-200g sea salt
+- 200g sea salt

-4 tsp sugar
+- 4 tsp sugar

-1 pint beer (optional)
+- 1 pint beer (optional)

-large bunch dill crowns, stalks removed
+- large bunch dill crowns, stalks removed

 - In a large pan, bring about 6 litres of water to the boil with the salt, sugar and beer, if using.
 Add most of the dill crowns, reserving a few for serving, and simmer for about 5 minutes.